GFHeader

 Granddaughter of three Holocaust Survivors

-Authored her grandparents' stories in her book Family Tree: Rooted in Survival
+Author of book on her grandparents' stories Family Tree: Rooted in Survival

 Rebecca Freimann